 The Chiffons were an all girl r&b group that came out of the Bronx in 1960.
 The group hit number one in the U.S. with the song He's So Fine as their first single.
 It was written by a songwriter named Ronald Mack, who died of cancer shortly after it was released.
 Carole King played piano on this track.
 The group included Judy Craig as lead singer, Patricia Bennett and Barbara Lee.
 Sylvia Peterson joined the group in 1963.

-These songs, My Sweet Lord and He’s So Finehave essentially the same verse and chorus, which is what lead to the lawsuit in 1976.
-George Harrison lost this lawsuit when a judge said he “subconsciously plagiarized” The Chiffons tune on My Sweet Lord.
+These songs have essentially the same verse and chorus, which is what lead to the lawsuit in 1976.
+George Harrison lost this lawsuit when a judge said he "subconsciously plagiarized" The Chiffons tune on My Sweet Lord.
 He was ordered to pay Bright Tunes Music, who owned the copyright, $587,000.
-Disputes over damages lingered on into the 1990s, with Harrison’s manager Allen Klein changing sides by buying Bright Tunes, which published He’s So Fine, and continuing the lawsuit after parting ways with Harrison.
+Disputes over damages lingered on into the 1990s, with Harrison's manager Allen Klein changing sides by buying Bright Tunes, which published He's So Fine, and continuing the lawsuit after parting ways with Harrison.
 Harrison ended up being the owner of both songs.
 The Chiffons actually did a version of My Sweet Lord, if only to amuse people like me, and it can be found on the album The Best of The Chiffons.
-I guess if you’re powerful, and you copy someone, just buy them out and make them pay you to cover your song.
+I guess if you're powerful, and you copy someone, just buy them out and make them pay you to cover your song.